-All SAT test questions and editions of the tests are reviewed by external, independent educators throughout the United States.
-Content reviewers make sure that test materials are both relevant to the work students do in high school and measure their college and career readiness.
+All SAT test questions and editions of the tests are reviewed by independent educators throughout the United States.
+See Test Fairness Review on page 6 for how we make sure that test materials are both relevant to the work students do in high school and measure their college and career readiness.
 Fairness reviewers ensure that test materials are accessible to all students, have no offensive or insensitive content, and aren't made easier or harder by factors outside the subject being measured.
-In addition, questions that are statistically harder or easier than expected for a particular group of students to answer correctly based on those students' performance on other questions in the test are excluded from the tests.